quattroerik/EMU/README.md

 Each lane monitors its own environment, letting you know when it’s **time to refresh the desiccant**.
 The humidity sensors are integrated into Mainsail (and optionally in Home Assistant for historical data tracking via the mainsail HA integration).

 #### Endless Spool Reliability
-Dual pre-gate sensors ensure **consistent run-out detection** and reliable re-wind, as the filament is always gripped by the gate hobbed gear assembly.
+Dual pre-stepper sensors ensure **consistent run-out detection** and reliable re-wind, as the filament is always gripped by the stepper hobbed gear assembly.

 In addition, the isolated boxes ensure that any left over, rewound, filament cannot interfere with neighbouring lanes, **preventing a jam**.

 #### Built on the Filamentalist
 The lane assembly is based on the proven **[filamentalist V3 design with 688 bearings](https://github.com/Enraged-Rabbit-Community/ERCF_v2/tree/master/Recommended_Options/Filamentalist_Rewinder/Filamentalist_FV3_Rewinder)**, with no modifications necessary.
 - Existing 688 bearing version filamentalist parts can be reused when building an EMU.
-- Optionally, the revised tensioner mount further improves pre-gate switch actuation.
+- Optionally, the revised tensioner mount further improves pre-stepper switch actuation.
 - Wide spool size compatibility - built on the 74mm filamentalist stock setup and fits even KVP filament spools.

 <p align="center">